Today, I’ll explain exactly how to create the effect of a floating person in your photo.

 Step 2: Take a Photo With a Model

-The easiest way to start is to have just one photo with a model.
-Tell your model to lift his or her feet and hands and take a few different shots.
+The easiest way to start is to have just one pose with a model.
+Tell your model to lift their feet and hands and take a few different shots.
 You can pick the best one afterward.

 Step 3: Take a Photo Without the Model